dwalend/blog/_posts/2015-06-08-escape-from-inner-trait.md

 ...
 ```

-Assigning a type of TopTrait to innerThing compiles past that, but can't find the inner trait's def.
-This makes sense to me and is the fix I settled for in the project code.
+Assigning a type of TopTrait to innerThing compiles past that, but the compiler can't find the inner trait's def.
+This seems correct to me and is the fix I settled for in the project's code.
+However, it doesn't explain what's going on.

 ```scala
     val innerThing:TopTrait = beyond.innerThing
 ```

 I think I've tilled up two problems.
 First, some things - types from the outer class' member variables - that should be visible inside the inner object are not.
-Second, the compiler is giving up inferring innerThing's type instead of discovering the publicly visible TypeTrait.
+Second, the compiler is giving up inferring innerThing's type instead of either using the publicly visible TypeTrait or shrugging and inferring that the type is Any.

 Or possibly the behavior is correct, my intuition is faulty, and there's more for me to learn from this code.
 Thoughts?